The term “surplus fire hose” can have several meanings. Most commonly, people and suppliers use it to refer to “used fire hose.”

 Often, surplus fire hose is purchased by smaller, volunteer or rural fire departments that have little or no budget.
 While surplus fire hose can be a good deal for these departments, it can also turn into a headache that results in losing money, not saving it.

 They bought the surplus fire hose and probably got a pretty good deal on it, but then they bought couplings and probably paid a lot for them.
 Then they had to bring them to us and had to pay for us to install the couplings on the hoses.
-All in all, it may have been just as cheap, if not cheaper, for them to buy new hose in the first place.
+All in all, it may have been just as cheap, if not cheaper, for them to buy new fire hose in the first place.
 Did they even “need” double jacket?
 Or was it such a “good deal” that they bought it anyway?
 If they only needed single jacket, they could have saved even more money buying new.

-Many small departments have bought surplus fire hose and ended up with a pretty good deal, yet many others have ended up in this department’s shoes, losing money that they don’t have in the first place.
+Many small departments have bought surplus fire hose and ended up with a pretty good deal, yet many others have ended up in this department’s shoes, losing money that they didn’t have in the first place.
 We hate to see small departments on shoestring budgets end up in situations like this.

 How to Purchase Fire Hose for Your Department